 Meet Our Team

-Dr. Heather Martinez currently serves as the Director of the Office of Community Engagement and as the Director of the Institute for the Development and Enrichment of Advanced Learners, both of which are part of the Division of Institutional Diversity, Equity and Community Engagement at Texas Tech University.
+Dr. Heather Martinez currently serves as the Senior Director of the Office of Community Engagement, the Institute for the Development and Enrichment of Advanced Learners, and the Office of Academic Enrichment which are all a part of the Division of Institutional Diversity, Equity and Community Engagement at Texas Tech University.
 Through her office she is responsible for implementing and overseeing programs and partnerships which serve the community, engage faculty, promote learning and encourage conversations about the value of higher education.
 Prior to her current position, Dr. Martinez held executive positions in the fields of education branding and advocacy, economic development and medical staffing and outsourcing.

 Dr. Martinez holds a Bachelor of Business Administration degree and a Master's of Business Administration degree from Wayland Baptist University, and obtained her Ph.
 D. in Higher Education administration at Texas Tech University.
 Her research interest focuses on the impact of culture and social identity on the college choice process and experience among minority female students in higher education.